 Your hotel by Loch Torridon

-Price is based on two adults sharing a double or twin en-suite room for six nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses, plus one castle, and seven days’ rental of a Tesla Model S, with delivery to Inverness.
+Price is based on two adults sharing a double or twin en-suite room for seven nights on a bed and breakfast basis in our hand-picked selection of hotels and guest houses, and eight days’ rental of a Tesla Model S, starting and finishing in either Edinburgh or Glasgow.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes and charging points, plus suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

 All our holiday prices include a service charge of £9 per person per night towards the costs we incur in researching, planning and designing your holiday.

 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.